antonioleal/myslackbuilds/0/README.md

 The zero ("0") scripts are meant to be started from the slackbuild directory **and only from there**!
 Inside the slackbuild directory a folder called "0" also exists where you can store any additional files or notes you need to help you maintain your slackbuild.

 Example:
-> `cd ~/slackware-builds/academic/plus42
+> `cd ~/slackware-builds/academic/plus42`

-> 0pull-request.sh`
+> `0pull-request.sh`

 will create a branch and issue a PR on `github.com/SlackBuildsOrg/slackbuilds`

 #### Current scripts

     Script: 0download-source-tarballs.sh
-    Effect: Downloads the sources referred in the *.info file
+    Effect: Downloads the sources referred in the *.info file.

     Script: 0meld.sh
-    Effect: Compares what is currently published in slackbuilds.org (your local folder!) with your current script
+    Effect: Compares what is currently published in slackbuilds.org (your local folder!) with your current script.

     Script: 0build.sh
-    Effect: Starts the build process
+    Effect: Starts the build process.

     Script: 0tar.sh
-    Effect: creates a "slackbuild".tar.gz ready to be submitted
+    Effect: creates a "slackbuild".tar.gz ready to be submitted.

     Script: 0pull-request.sh
-    Effect: Makes a PR to github.com/SlackBuildsOrg/slackbuilds
+    Effect: Makes a PR to github.com/SlackBuildsOrg/slackbuilds.
+Please visit the github site in order to conclude the PR.
+Normally a link is displayed for you to copy-paste in your browser.

     Script: 0delete-branches.sh
-    Effect: Each Saturday afternoon, you can run this to delete all braches you created with the script 0pull-request.sh
+    Effect: Each Saturday afternoon, you can run this to delete all braches you created with the script 0pull-request.sh.

-    Script: 0clean_tree.sh
+    Script: 0clean-tree.sh
     Effect: if you also placed myslackbuilds directory in github (like me!) then this deletes all non-git controlled files.

-    Script: 0make_README.sh
+    Script: 0make_readme.sh
     Effect: if you also placed myslackbuilds directory in github (like me!) then this automatically generates a README.md for github.